lloydchang/aider-cline-gemini-exp-1121-space-invaders/README.md

 ---
 # cline-gemini-exp-1121-space-invaders

+---

+My custom instrucions are at https://github.com/lloydchang/cline-gemini-exp-1121-space-invaders/blob/main/CLINE.md

+---

+My subsequent instruction to Cline is:

-feat: make space invaders and publish it
+> make space invaders and publish it

 ---